Const!

 seen the templated code that I had to create to make

-versions easily compatible with
+non-const and const versions easily compatible with

 each other.
 The compiler errors would’ve made some type